A Projective-to-Conformal Fefferman-Type Construction: Reduced scales and explicit normalisation

 \end{Proposition}

-\begin{proof} From \eqref{integrability-cond} we already know that $\io_X\wt{\ka}^{nor}$ has values in $ \f\t (\La^2\bar{F}\oplus \f)$.
-We note that the top slot of sections of $\La^2\wt{\overline{\mc{F}}}$ vanishes in reduced scales, cf.\ \eqref{useful}.
-Thus the part in $\f$ corresponds to $v^r\wt{Y}_{abr}$ for a $v\in\Ga(\wt{f})$, which however has to vanish by \eqref{riccicondition}.
+\begin{proof} From \eqref{integrability-cond} we already know that $\io_X\wt{\ka}^{\rm nor}$ has values in $ \f\t \big(\La^2\bar{F}\oplus \f\big)$.
+We note that the top slot of sections of $\La^2\wt{\overline{\mc{F}}}$ vanishes in reduced scales, cf.~\eqref{useful}.
+Thus the part in~$\f$ corresponds to~$v^r\wt{Y}_{abr}$ for a~$v\in\Ga(\wt{f})$, which however has to vanish by~\eqref{riccicondition}.
 Hence \eqref{integrability-refin2} follows.
-The last condition \eqref{integrability-refin3} follows from $\wt{\ka}' = (\wt{\ka}^{nor})_{\sl(n+1)}$, cf.\ Proposition \ref{Omti'}. \end{proof}
+The last condition~\eqref{integrability-refin3} follows from $\wt{\ka}' = \big(\wt{\ka}^{\rm nor}\big)_{\sl(n+1)}$, cf.\ Proposition~\ref{Omti'}. \end{proof}

-Since $\wt{\om}'$ is an $\SL(n+1)$-connection on $\wt{\G}\to\wt{M}$, it is the extension of a Cartan connection $\om'$, on $\G\to\wt{M}$.
+Since $\wt{\om}'$ is an $\SL(n+1)$-connection on $\wt{\G}\to\wt{M}$, it is the extension of a Cartan connection~$\om'$, on~$\G\to\wt{M}$.
 Now, due to \eqref{integrability-refin3}, any section $v\in\Ga(\ker\chi)$ inserts trivially into its curvature.
-But this is the standard condition on the connection $\om'$ to be a Cartan connection also on the bundle $\G\to M$, i.e. to be a projective Cartan connection, cf. \cite{cap-correspondence}.
+But this is the standard condition on the connection~$\om'$ to be a Cartan connection also on the bundle~$\G\to M$, i.e., to be a projective Cartan connection, cf.~\cite{cap-correspondence}.

-Furthermore, we will show that the descended Cartan connection is normal, i.e. $\om'=\om$.
-To do this, we first compute $\wt{\pa}^* \wt{\ka}'$ and then use the relation between the co-differentials $\pa^*$ on $M$ and $\wt{\pa}^*$ on $\wt{M}$ discussed in Lemma \ref{forJosef}.
+Furthermore, we will show that the descended Cartan connection is normal, i.e., $\om'=\om$.
+To do this, we f\/irst compute $\wt{\pa}^* \wt{\ka}'$ and then use the relation between the co-dif\/ferentials $\pa^*$ on $M$ and $\wt{\pa}^*$ on $\wt{M}$ discussed in Lemma~\ref{forJosef}.

 \begin{Proposition} The curvature $\wt{\ka}'$ satisfies

 \end{Proposition}